 Who's This Guy?

 Hi, I'm Anil Dash.
-I'm an entrepreneur, writer and geek living in New York City, obsessed with the ways that technology shapes and transforms culture, media, government and society.
+I'm an entrepreneur, writer and geek living in New York City, obsessed with the way technology shapes and transforms culture, media, government and society.
 My work applies the techniques and innovations of tech startups to reinventing institutions and communities, and my writing tells the story of how this happens.
-(Read the full bio.)
+A brief bio:

 The highest use of new technologies is to empower and connect people who aren't born with the privilege of access to the institutions that define our culture, so I am trying to make that my life's work.
 Best of all, I get to have a lot of fun doing things I love, focused around a few key areas: